tssoft/wp-social-likes/readme.txt

 Check screenshots page or try live preview to pick buttons look that best fits theme design of your site.

 Translation currently available in English and Russian.
 Any help with translating Social Likes to other languages will be greatly appreciated! (i18n with gettext)

-Based on the Social Likes library by Artem Sapegin (http://sapegin.me/projects/social-likes).
+Based on the [Social Likes library](http://sapegin.me/projects/social-likes) by Artem Sapegin.

+== Frequently Asked Questions ==

+= 1.
+Is it possible to place social buttons above the content of the page/post? =

+Yes.
+By default plugin places social buttons after page/post content.
+We find it reasonable to view content before sharing it with others.
+But you could place buttons before or even before-and-after page/post content using hidden feature:

+1. Go to options list of your WordPress site: /wp-admin/options.php
+2. Find 'sociallikes_placement' option
+3. Assign one of these values to it: before, after, before-after
+4. Don't forget to apply changes with 'Save Changes' button

+= 2.
+Is it possible to use different language (locale) for plugin than Wordpress uses? =

+Yes.
+By default plugin uses the same language (locale) as Wordpress does.
+If there is no translation for this locale, plugin would use English as a default language.
+We find it suitable for most cases.
+But you could change plugin language (locale) using hidden feature:

+1. First of all check whether plugin has translation to your language or not.
+If it does, go further.
+If not, contribute translation! :)
+2. Go to options list of your WordPress site: /wp-admin/options.php
+3. Find 'sociallikes_customlocale' option
+4. Assign proper locale to it.
+(See [list of correct locales](http://codex.wordpress.org/WordPress_in_Your_Language))
+5. Don't forget to apply changes with 'Save Changes' button

 == Screenshots ==